sourcegraph/about/blogposts/live-blogging-strange-loop-2019.md

 We're also excited to announce that Sourcegraph and Strange Loop are partnering together to produce the first Strange Loop liveblog!
 We've hosted and managed liveblogs for conferences such as [GopherCon](/go) and the [GraphQL summit](/graphql), and we love to help as many community members as possible get involved and contribute!
 Could that be you?

-Read on for what's required and why its a novel way to feel like part of the conference.
+Read on for what's involved and why it's a novel way to be part of the conference.

 ## Why liveblog?